1-to-1 sessions for artists

 Playwright Uther Dean spent two months on attachment with us working on a new play and taking part in Rough Mix 2020.

 2018 Scotland/New Zealand Playwright Residency (in partnership with Playwrights’ Studio Scotland and Playmarket New Zealand)

-Playwright Morna Young spent three months as writer-in-residence with BATS Theatre in Auckland, New Zealand writing and researching The Water Spirits
+Playwright Morna Young spent three months as writer-in-residence with BATS Theatre in Auckland, New Zealand writing and researching a new play The Water Spirits.

 2016 New Zealand - Scotland Playwright Exchange (in partnership with Playwrights’ Studio Scotland and Playmarket New Zealand).

 Playwright Arthur Meek spent three months as writer-in-residence with us working on Erewhon, which premiered at the 2017 Christchurch Arts Festival.